ispras/flagsup/README.md

 **flagsup** has 2 modes: with and without the `--full` option.
 The output format is meant for humans and strives to be self-explanatory.

-# dependencies
+# Dependencies

 - python 3.x
 - [pyelftools](https://github.com/eliben/pyelftools)

-# implementation details
+# Implementation details

 The tool is written in Python3 though it would not be hard to support Python2 as well, shall it be needed.